Israel-Asia Leaders Fellow brings China’s She Loves Tech to Israel

 The Israel-Asia Leaders Fellowship is an 8-month program focused on building future leaders in Israel-Asia relations.
 Like Andrea, seventy-five percent of the program’s alumni continue to be engaged in impacting Israel-Asia relations in their professional fields after the program.

-The deadline for the She Loves Tech Israel competition entries is August 8, 2017.
-The Israeli finalists will be judged by a panel at an event on August 30, and the winners will be flown to Beijing in September for the global finals.
+The Israeli finalists of the She Loves Tech Israel competition were judged by a panel at an event on August 30, and the winners will be flown to Beijing in September for the global finals.

 (The interview is 4.42 minutes into this clip and runs to 9.00)